- Common Symptoms Associated With Joint Pain

 Photobiomodulation is effective on most joints and muscle groups, but it works quickest in areas that have enough tissue.
 For example, you’ll likely notice significant symptom improvements and a reduction in pain within two weeks when used on your shoulder or knee, because those areas have more tissue than your hands or fingers.
 So if you suffer from rheumatoid arthritis in your hands or fingers, it might take several weeks of treatment to see similar effects.

-Wrap-Up: Red Light Therapy for Joint Pain and Arthritis
+Red Light Therapy for Joint Pain and Arthritis: Summary & Final Thoughts

 Red light therapy, and photobiomodulation in particular, have been around for decades.
 But scientists have made significant advancements in the past few years, coming to better understand how this technology can be used to treat both acute and chronic joint pain.